NCBI-Hackathons/TCGA_dbGaP/README.md

 OUTPUT:

-The output is a csv file containing dbGAP accession numbers and associated url for related studies.
+The output is two csv files, one containing the ids, urls, and other TCGA information.
+The other contains dbGAP accession numbers, associated url and other study information for related studies.
-The default name of the file "OUTPUT.csv"
+The default name of the TCGA file is "tcga_output.csv" and dbGaP file is "dbGAP_output.csv"

 ###"fetch_SRRs.py"
 INPUT: